sten-dev/incede-ai/src/pages/resources/dairy-food-and-beverage-manufacturer.md

 Further, the client is pleased with the convenience of the solution.
 By integrating the tool into the corporate intranet, users can rely on single sign-on access to view research records, and the mobile app makes critical data more readily available, even outside of the office.

 Finally, not only did the IBM Cloud environment provide a security-rich environment, but it also delivers an architecture that’s designed for high availability, yielding 99.99 percent uptime.
-And the Watson™ platform proved the ideal AI framework.
-“When we use an API from Watson,” concludes Kapoor, “it’s faster and much more intelligent.
+And the watsonx™ platform proved the ideal AI framework.
+“When we use an API from watsonx,” concludes Kapoor, “it’s faster and much more intelligent.
 So once we train the solution, there’s hardly any manual intervention required.”

 **About this dairy, food and beverage manufacturer**